 Grünerløkka

 Once the city’s working class district, Grünerløkka (or Løkka) to the east of the city centre, has undergone a huge gentrification process and is now one of the city’s most ‘hip’ areas.
-You’ll find plenty of trendy eateries, chic boutiques and just a little distance from Thorvald Meyers Gate, a more grungey art-orientated area filled with street art and artist quarters.
-It is also in Grünerløkka that you will find Oslo’s new food hall, Mathallen.
+You’ll find plenty of trendy eateries, chic boutiques and just a little distance from Thorvald Meyers Gate, a more grungy art-orientated area filled with street art and artist quarters.
+It is also in Grünerløkka that you will find Oslo’s food hall, Mathallen.
 For more on Grünerløkka you might find my post on urban Oslo interesting.

-What to see
+What to see in Oslo

 Whilst Oslo isn’t your typical Scandinavian city, with colourful streets and an abundance of pretty buildings, it is a very cosmopolitan centre offering its inhabitants and visitors a wealth of cultural and historical attractions.